 Losing Our Living Memory

 And men are also important as grandfathers.
 The average age at which men become grandfathers is 45, and by age 65, 95% of men who have had children are grandfathers.
 Grandfathers are often more approachable to younger children, so they’re more likely to talk to them than they might be to their own fathers.
 They are able to share a lifetime of experiences, and pass on stories about times long gone.
 They help establish a sense of tradition and family in children.
 Grandfathers are our living memory, and sleep apnea can rob us of that.

 If you are a grandfather or father, you should consider your vital role when you learn about snoring or sleep apnea.
 If you won’t get treatment for yourself, or for your wife, do it for your children and grandchildren.
 They need you, and they’ll miss you if you are taken too soon.

-To learn about treatment options for your sleep apnea, please call (402) 493-4175 for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+To learn about treatment options for your sleep apnea, please call (402) 493-4175 for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.